servissivikman/Mixxx-Pioneer-DDJ-SB/README.md

 	interactions are disabled in this mode.

 	- NORMAL MODE (when playing)
-		- PPitchbend using the side of the Jogwheel
+		- Pitchbend using the side of the Jogwheel
 	- NORMAL MODE (when not playing)
 		- Scratching / Seeking when turning the Jogwheel surface I've switched this to Scratchmode, it makes seeking by using the jogwheels quicker.